Strawberry Shortcake Trifle Cups

 -

-Mix in the dry ingredients in two additions, alternating with the milk, ending with dry, and stop as soon as it comes together to avoid a tough crumb.
+Add the dry ingredients to the butter mixture in two additions, alternating with the milk, beginning and ending with flour.

 -

-Spread the batter in the pan and smooth the top for even baking.
+Spread the batter evenly in the prepared pan, smoothing the top with a spatula.

-Bake 20 to 22 minutes until the top is golden and a toothpick comes out clean or with a few moist crumbs.
+Bake for 18 to 22 minutes, or until the top is golden and a toothpick comes out clean.

 -